 The EcoSpec team first determined the indicative power of hyperspectral reflectance for plant activities and ecosystem functions across the season.
-Hyperspectral data collected from soybeans throughout the growing season indicate that plant properties such as green biomass, light use efficiency, and chlorophyll content primarily control photosynthesis during different parts of the season.
-Ancillary true-color photos recording land surface conditions during hyperspectral measurements showed intricate variation of foliar cover, soil exposure, shadow, and surface soil wetness throughout the growing seasons, which could help describing the observed spectral reflectance values of corn within a day showed potential of hyperspectral remote sensing for characterizing the dynamics of plant responses to environmental conditions throughout the day.
+Hyperspectral data collected from soybeans throughout the growing season indicated that plant properties such as green biomass, light use efficiency, and chlorophyll content primarily control photosynthesis during different parts of the season.
+Ancillary true-color photos recording land surface conditions during hyperspectral measurements showed intricate variation of foliar cover, soil exposure, shadow, and surface soil wetness throughout the growing seasons, which could help describing the observed spectral reflectance values.